Ledgeview Brewing Co.

 Clean and crisp.
 Perfect for those who like a traditional American domestic beer.

-New England IPA with Azzacca, Citra. and Herkules hops.
+New England IPA brewed with oats, Azzacca, Citra, and Mosaic hops.
 Super hazy, juicy, and hoppy with hints of passion fruit, lime, and mango.

 The Nit Wit